-133 Eligibility criteria
+133-Eligibility criteria

-The regulator must not issue a WHS entry permit to an official of a union unless the regulator is satisfied that the official:

-- (a) is an official of the union; and - (b) has satisfactorily completed the prescribed training; and - (c) holds, or will hold, an entry permit under the Fair Work Act.
+- (1) The authorising authority must not issue a WHS entry permit to an official of a union unless the authorising authority is satisfied that the official- - (a) is an official of the union; and - (b) has satisfactorily completed the prescribed training; and - (c) holds, or will hold, an entry permit under- - (i) the Fair Work Act; or - (ii) the Fair Work Act 1994. - (2) For the purposes of subsection (1)(c)(ii), a person who has a right of entry to a workplace under section 140 of the Fair Work Act 1994 will be taken to hold an entry permit under that Act.

-134 Issue of WHS entry permit
+134-Issue of WHS entry permit

-The regulator may issue a WHS entry permit to a person if the regulator has taken into account the matters in section 132 and is satisfied about the matters in section 133.
+The authorising authority may issue a WHS entry permit to a person if the authorising authority has taken into account the matters in section 132 and is satisfied about the matters in section 133.

-135 Conditions on WHS entry permit
+135-Conditions on WHS entry permit

-The regulator may impose conditions on a WHS entry permit.
+The authorising authority may impose conditions on a WHS entry permit.

-136 Term of WHS entry permit
+136-Term of WHS entry permit